ghoste9624/anonybash/README.md

 bash termux-start
 ```
 # anonyzsh
 Run the following in zsh for autocomplete.
-Exit zsh and renter for changes.
+Exit zsh and reenter for changes.
 ```
 cd $HOME
 rm -rf anonybash